tkc-morita/variational_inference_DP_mix_HDP_topic_ngram/README.md

 	- Path to the directory where you want to save results.
 (Several subdirectories will be created.
 See below.)
 	- default='../results_debug'
 - `-n`/`--ngram`
-	- Context length of ngram
+	- Context length of ngram.
+Only 2 and longer grams are currently supported (i.e., no support for 1gram).
 	- default=3
 - `-i`/`--iterations`
 	- Maxmum # of iterations